 “Please!
 Do you have any tobacco?”

 Some people further append the plot by saying that a Panduba would take you deep down where the riverbed is, and fill you up with sand.
-So you have sand for eyes, nose and ears.
+So you have sand for eyes, nose, and ears.
 It fills your mouth as well to ensure you do not go afloat.
 Something huh?
-I would love that if somebody illustrates that with a video or a picture.
+I would love that if somebody illustrates that with a video, picture or a motion film.

 The sad bit is that all her ghost stories have just become mere memories now.
 She is no longer here.
 My Granny passed away some years ago, a quick painless death.
 I am left with a lot of memories of her doing trivial stuff across the house.
-She became forgetful of a lot of things in her later years.
+She became forgetful in her later years.
 But a ghost story like that of Panduba would always breathe alive on her narratives.
 That’s when she would be truly enjoying the lost too.